Five Tips for New Moms

-You may feel like you’re devoting most waking (and sleeping) hours to your baby, but try to sneak in time for yourself.
+You may feel like you’re devoting most waking (and sleeping) hours to your baby, but try to squeeze in time for yourself.
 Not getting enough rest can be an issue if you have a new baby.
 “Sleep when the baby sleeps and take naps during the day,” Sahin recommends.
-“If you’re a new mom feeling consistently very sad, it could be a sign of postpartum depression,” she adds, so you should talk to your health care provider to get help if needed.
+“If you’re a new mom feeling constantly very sad, it could be a sign of postpartum depression,” she adds, so you should talk to your health care provider to get help if needed.

 Also it’s important to schedule and keep your six-week postpartum appointment with your health care provider, Sahin says.

 Remember, your first year of motherhood may not be perfect but you can adjust to this new stage.
 Find more helpful advice from FDA’s Office of Women's Health.

 “Keep in mind that being a new mom is a transition period that may be stressful,” Sahin adds.
 “But take the time to celebrate being a new mom.”